Rice production in the United States: Types of rice

 The earliest types grown in South Carolina were the African Oryza glaberrima and the prized "Carolina Gold," which is believed to originate in Southeast Asia but how it came to the US is unknown.

 After the total decline of rice cultivation in South Carolina, "Carolina Gold" is now cultivated in Texas, Arkansas and Louisiana.

 In California, production is dominated by short and medium-grain japonica varieties, including cultivars developed for the local climate, such as Calrose, which makes up as much as 85% of the state's crop.
 The broad classification of rice grown includes long-grain rice, medium-grain rice and short-grain rice.

 While more than 100 varieties of rice are now grown in the world, in the US 20 varieties of rice are commercially produced, primarily in the states of Arkansas, Texas, Louisiana, Mississippi, Missouri, and California.
 Primary classifications of rice grown are the long, medium or short-grain type.
 The long-grain rice is slender and long, the medium-grain rice is plump but not round, and the short-grain rice is round.
 The forms of rice are brown rice, parboiled rice and regular-milled white rice.

 Domestically, 58% of rice in the US is used as food, while 16% is used in food and beer processing and 10% is used in pet food.

 Special varieties of rice, such as jasmine rice and basmati rice which are of the aromatic variety, are imported from Thailand, India, and Pakistan, as such varieties have not been evolved in the US; this demand for import is quite substantial and largely to meet the increasing population of the rice-eating ethnic community.

 Milling process

 Harvested rice is subject to milling to remove the husk, which encloses the kernel.
 Before this process is started, the rice from the field is subject to a cleaning process to remove stalks and any extraneous material by means of special machinery.
 In the case of parboiled rice, a steam pressure process is adopted for milling.
-After drying, the rice is subjected to further processing to remove the hull and then polished.
+Rice drying.
+The rice is then subjected to further processing to remove the hull and then polished.
 Brown rice is processed through a shelling machine which removes the hull.
 The resulting brown rice retains the bran layer around the kernel.
 In the case of white rice, the hull and the bran are removed, and the kernels polished.